piniom/zk-llvm-ir/README.md

 Llvm-ir to zk-circuit converter proof of concept.

 ## Repository structure
-The repository consists of several folders, the structure of which should be a good explanations of what the project intends to do.
+The repository consists of several folders, the structure of which should provide a good explanation of what the project intends to do.

 ### stylus-contract
 A simple contract written using the [cargo-stylus](https://github.com/OffchainLabs/cargo-stylus) ecosystem.